chronologic/eac-ico-starter/README.md

 - `lockedInfoSelector` : `string` - CSS selector for the container that will be shown when MetaMask is locked.

+- `wrongNetworkInfoSelector` : `string` - CSS selector for the container that will be shown when MetaMask network is different than `networkId`.

 - `successHandler` : `function(result)` - Function that will be called when a transaction has been sent.
 First argument is an object that contains the `transactionHash`.

+- `networkId` : `number` - ID of the Ethereum network scheduling should work on.
+By default it is `1` - which is main net, `42` is Kovan.

 ## Development guide